 Q14: Guarantees

 а

-Are there any guarantees of or warrantie s for any of the following:
+Are there any guarantees of or warrantie es for any of the following:

 Electric Work No Roofing No

-Central Heating Yes National House Building Council (NHBC) No
+Central Heating No National House Building Council (NHBC) No

-Damp Course No Any other work or installations?
+Damp Course No Any other work or installa ations?
 No

 b

-Please give any details of t he work or installations to which the guarantee(s) relate(s) manufacturers warranty on new boiler
+Please give any details of t he work or installations to which the g uarantee(s) relate(s) N/A

 С

-Are there any outstanding claims unde er any of the guarantees listed above?
+Are there any outstanding claims und er any of the guarantees lis sted above?
 No

 Please give details: N/A

 Q15: Boundaries

-As far as you are aware, ha as any bour ndary of your property been moved in the last 10 Years?
-No
+As far as you are aware, ha No

 please give any details.
 N/A

-Q16: Notices that affect yo ur property
+Q16: Notices that affect you ur property 1

-In the past three years hav e you ever received a notice:
+In the past three years have you ever received a notice:

 a(i)

-Advising that the owner of a neighboui ring property has made a planning application?
+Advising that the owner of a neighbou uring property has made a p planning application?
 No

 b(i)

-That affects your property i n some oth er way?
+That affects your property i n some oth ner way?
 No

 c(i)

-That requires you to do any / maintenar nce, repairs or improvements to your property?
+That requires you to do any / maintena ince, repairs or improvemer nts to your property?
 No

-bove, please give the notices to your solicitor or estate agent, ny time before the date of entry of the purchaser of your
+ou have answered yes to any a-c above, please give the notices to your solicitor or estate ent, including any notices which arrive at any time before the date of entry of the purchaser of ur property.

 Declaration

-Declaration by the seller(s) to the best of my/our knowledge. uthorised body or person(s) I/We confirm that the information in elief. this form is true and correct
+Declaration by the seller(s) / or other authorised body or person(s) I/We confirm that the information in this form is true and correct the best of my/our knowledge and belief.

-0:
+Agreed \checkmark Signature(s) Lynne Doherty